 - 1. Parents/carers must provide the school with an Asthma Action Plan which has been completed by the student's medical practitioner.
-The plan must outline: - the prescribed medication taken by the student and when it is to be administered, for Surfside Primary as a pre-medication to exercise or on a regular basis - emergency contact details - the contact details of the student's medical practitioner - the student's known triggers - the emergency procedures to be taken in the event of an asthma flare-up or attack. - Asthma plans are updated annually. - 2.
-Surfside Primary School will keep all Asthma Action Plans at the front office, on file and accessible to all teachers - 3.
+The plan must outline: - the prescribed medication taken by the student and when it is to be administered, for Surfside Primary as a pre-medication to exercise or on a regular basis - emergency contact details - the contact details of the student's medical practitioner - the student's known triggers - the emergency procedures to be taken in the event of an asthma flare-up or attack. - Asthma plans must be updated annually. - 2.
+Surfside Primary School will keep all Asthma Action Plans at the front office, in the student's file and a copy provided to all class teachers at the start of each year. - 3.
 School staff may also work with parents/carers to develop a Student Health Support Plan which will include details on: - how the school will provide support for the student - identify specific strategies - allocate staff to assist the student - 4.
-If a student diagnosed with asthma is going to attend a school camp or excursion, Surfside Primary School parents/carers are required to provide any updated medical information. - 5.
-If a student's asthma condition or treatment requirements change, parent/carers must notify the school and provide an updated Asthma Action Plan. - 6.
-School staff will work with parents/carers to review Asthma Action Plans (and Student Health Support Plans) once a year.
+If a student diagnosed with asthma is going to attend a school camp or excursion, Surfside Primary School parents/carers must provide any updated medical information. - 5.
+Student's attending a camp or off campus excursion/event must take their personal Asthma kit with them. - 6.
+If a student's asthma condition or treatment requirements change, parent/carers must notify the school and provide an updated Asthma Action Plan. - 7.
+School staff will contact parents/carers to review Asthma Action Plans (and Student Health Support Plans) once a year.